 Russia finds itself on the wrong side of international consensus on both Syria and Ukraine.
 At the same time, the US has been found wanting in both of these crises, be it its indecisive response to the use of chemical weapons in Syria or its acknowledged limitations in response to Russian agent provocateurs in eastern Ukraine.

-Without doubt, US support for referring Syria to the ICC is a tacit acknowledgement that efforts to bring justice and accountability to this conflict have failed.
+Without a doubt, US support for referring Syria to the ICC is a tacit acknowledgment that efforts to bring justice and accountability to this conflict have failed.
 Though it would be preferable for the US to sign the Rome Statute and become a permanent participant in the court, this is unlikely in the foreseeable future.

 Therefore, while we should applaud US efforts to bring accountability and justice (and one hopes peace) to the conflict in Syria, we should also be wary of Washington’s motives.